Cargill/splinter-docs/docs/0.5/tutorials/configuring_splinter_nodes_with_docker.md

     --accept
     ```

-1. Look at the logs (or run `splinter circuit list`) to verify that the circuit
+1. Look at the logs (or run `splinter circuit list --key /config/keys/alpha.priv
-has been created.
+   --url http://0.0.0.0:8080`) to verify that the circuit has been created.

     ```bash
     splinterd-alpha    | [2020-05-25 19:12:08.030] T["actix-rt:worker:1"] INFO [actix_web::middleware::logger] 127.0.0.1:55348 "POST /admin/submit HTTP/1.1" 202 0 "-" "-" 0.002233